 Here’s what my girls love best about the festival:

 :: There’s a brilliant range of events.
-Highlights for my two this year were the tightrope walking workshop, capoeira, learning how to twirl and juggle poi, meeting author Abi Elphinstone, dressing up in their homemade costumes and leading the Owl Tribe in the tribal tournament, and comedian James Campbell, ‘the only stand-up comedian for children in the known universe’.
+Highlights for my two have been the tightrope walking workshop, capoeira, learning how to twirl and juggle poi, meeting author Abi Elphinstone, dressing up in their homemade costumes and leading the Owl Tribe in the tribal tournament, and comedian James Campbell, ‘the only stand-up comedian for children in the known universe’.

 :: You get to stay up late!
 The festival has such a lovely atmosphere at night, when all the fairy lights come out.
-You can hang out in Footlights listening to the bands, toast marshmallows around the fire in the Spellbound Forest, sit out on the field and watch the Marie Celestial show, or, if you can persuade your mum, go to the Midnight Feast.
+You can hang out in Footlights listening to the bands, toast marshmallows around the fire in the Spellbound Forest, sit out on the field and watch the evening shows, or, if you can persuade your mum, go to the Midnight Feast.

 :: Camping with friends is fun.
-The campsite was re-located to a different part of the festival this year, providing lots more room to spread out.
-This made camping in groups much easier, and the kids loved meeting up with friends and family.
+The campsite is close to the main festival, but in an area where there’s loads of room to spread out.
+This makes camping in groups much easier, and the kids love meeting up with friends and family.

 :: You can explore by yourself.
 The site is arranged into zones including High Seas and Away with the Fairies.
 Armed with a map, my girls were familiar with the layout and begging to go off by themselves.
 I feel the site is cosy and friendly enough to give the girls some freedom.
 At this age they want, and need, to begin taking some safe steps towards independence and it was a really good balance to set up an ‘adult camp’ in one of the magical areas and give the children some freedom to enjoy the activities in that space with a bit more freedom.